In France, a pandemic dilemma over holiday rights for elders

 Until Jan.
 3, France is springing nursing home residents for the holidays.
 The aim is to alleviate some of the mental suffering and solitude of the pandemic by allowing multi-generation family reunions, which have been off-limits during repeated lockdowns for fear of relatives infecting each other.

 And so a year full of sorrows and privations is ending with nursing home residents and their families facing the agonizing dilemma of whether a few days, or hours, of communal Christmas and New Year's cheer are worth risking lives for.
-As well as trips out of the nursing homes, the three-week window of relaxed rules also allows families to visit home residents — including those infected with COVID-19.
+As well as trips out of the nursing homes, the three-week window of relaxed rules also allows visits to homes that have COVID infections and to residents who are infected.
+Visits were previously allowed only in homes with no infections.

 On the other hand, even without the pandemic, this might be the last chance for many elderly people to celebrate Christmas with their families.